dotnet/android/Documentation/guides/BuildProcess.md

   - `Java`: The original Java exception type is propagated as-is.

-    This means that e.g. `InputStreamInvoker` does not property implement the `System.IO.Stream` API, as e.g. `Java.IO.IOException` may be thrown from `Stream.Read()` instead of `System.IO.IOException`.
+    This means that, for example, `InputStreamInvoker` does not properly implement the `System.IO.Stream` API because `Java.IO.IOException` may be thrown from `Stream.Read()` instead of `System.IO.IOException`.

-    This corresponds to exception propagation behavior in all releases of Xamarin.Android prior to 10.2.
+    This is the exception propagation behavior in all releases of Xamarin.Android prior to 10.2.

     This is the default value in Xamarin.Android 10.2.